-Dishwasher will not fill with water, cycle stops shortly after start and E1 is shown on the display.
+Dishwasher will not fill with water; the cycle stops shortly after starting, and E1 is shown on the display.

 Safety Warning